xuetaiming/maxed-scorekeep/README.md

 # maxed-scorekeep

-upload your scoresheets and scoresheet companion files for MAXED here.
+Fork or branch this repository, upload your scoresheets and companion files, and place a pull request to merge back here